Share article Easy Plant-based Recipes on:

 No-bake Vegan Mango-Caramel Swirl Cheesecake

 Recipe by: The Vegan 8

-This cheesecake is a crowd-pleaser, even with dairy-lovers.
-A homemade mango caramel is swirled throughout a delicious coconut butter and cashew butter cheesecake made with fresh mangos and then topped with more caramel.
-By using repeated ingredients in the caramel and cheesecake, it is kept simple and at just 8 ingredients!
+This vegan cheesecake is a crowd-pleaser, even with dairy-lovers.
+A homemade mango caramel is swirled throughout a delicious coconut butter and cashew butter cheesecake made with fresh mangos and topped with more caramel.
+By using repeated ingredients in the caramel and cheesecake, it is kept simple—with just eight ingredients!

 For the Mango Caramel

 - 1/2 cup Earthbound Farm Organic Mango Chunks